sephmission/aws-devops/Notes/Chapter 4 - EC2 - Getting Setup/EC2.md

 - Can be purchased On-Demand (hourly)
 - Can be purchased as a Reservation for up to 70% off the On-Demand price.

-> **Spot Prices - Exam Tip**
-> If the Spot instance is terminated by Amazon EC2, you will not be charged for a partial hour of usage.
+> **Spot Prices - Exam Tip**: If the Spot instance is terminated by Amazon EC2, you will not be charged for a partial hour of usage.
 However, if you terminate the instance yourself, you will be charged for any hour in which the instance ran.

 ## EC2 Instance Types